Gregory-Eales/ml-implementations/Vanilla-Policy-Gradient/README.md

   <a href="#Sources">Sources</a>
 </p>

+## To Do

+- grid search for optimal hyperparameters
+- add different random seeds
+- change alpha
+- different graphs

 ## About
-reimplementation of vanilla policy gradient applied to the CartPole-v0 environment from the OpenAI gym.
+This is a reimplementation of vanilla policy gradient applied to the CartPole-v0 environment from the OpenAI gym.

 ## Requirements